A Brief History

 - Issue Sacramento's first State of the Trees Report, subtitled “creating a shared vision for stewarding a sustainable urban forest.”

 - The Western Center for Urban Forest Research completes an exhaustive study on the value and cost benefits of Sacramento County’s urban forest.

-- A citizens group called Save the Elms Program (STEP) creates a volunteer monitoring program to combat Dutch elm disease.
+- A community group called Save the Elms Program (STEP) creates a volunteer monitoring program to stop the spread of Dutch elm disease.
 STEP is coordinated by Tree Foundation staff.

 - In collaboration with Congressman Vic Fazio, establish the U.S. Forest Service Western Center for Urban Forest Research located in Davis, California.

 The Alliance for Community Trees is founded as a national network for community tree organizations.